cyrillefrancois/openlca2bw/README.md

 The update_databases dictionnary allows the user to specified the brightway databases that will be replaced.
 It seems complicated to only import modification, so the program delete the previous database and load the new one with specified openLCA folders.

-> update_openLCA_IPC(port = 8080, project_name="Open_imports",update_biosphere=False,update_methods=False,
+> update_openLCA_IPC(port = 8080, project_name="Open_imports",update_biosphere=False,update_methods=[],
 >                     update_databases={}, exclude_S=False)

 - port: integer -> to specified the IPC port value if it is different than 8080
 - project_name: string -> the name of the brightway project that will be updated
 - update_biosphere: boolean -> if True the program import all elementary flows and replace the existing 'biosphere3' database in brightway
-- update_methods: boolean -> if True the program will import LCIA methods and write the new methods or replace an old one if same differents are presents
+- update_methods: list -> indicate in a list LCIA methods to be imported or updated.
+To import no method specify an empty list.The program will import LCIA methods and write the new methods or replace old ones if some differents are presents
 - update_databases: dictionnary -> a dictionnary with keys representing the brightway databases names and the values for each key representing the list of openLCA folders related (see previous user_databases format)
 - exclude_S: boolean -> if True the program will not import nonuser processes that are System process (LCI) if a corresponding Unit process is available, the importation of a full System process databse is long (3 hours for EcoInvent)